top of page

 Acute sinusitis symptoms

 The symptoms of acute sinusitis are often mistaken for those of the common cold.
 During the onset of acute sinusitis, common cold symptoms worsen instead of improve, which leads to confusion.
 If the symptoms worsen after five days of the common cold, it indicates a viral infection progression into acute sinusitis.
-Although the symptoms of acute sinusitis are similar to those of a common cold, they are likely to worsen instead of improve after six to fifteen days, indicating the transition from the common cold to acute sinusitis.
+Although the symptoms of acute sinusitis are similar to those of a common cold, they are likely to worsen instead of improving after six to fifteen days, indicating the transition from the common cold to acute sinusitis.

 The symptoms of acute sinusitis are: